-If you file an electronic Annual or Termination Report, any transactions that occurred during the reporting period and were reported on electronically-filed Periodic Transaction Reports (PTRs) will appear automatically on this section of your report.
+All transactions reported on PTRs must also be disclosed on Part 4a of the relevant Annual or Termination Report.
+If you file an electronic Annual or Termination Report, any electronically-filed PTRs should automatically appear on this section of your report.

-If you filed one or more paper PTRs with the Office of Public Records listing transactions that occurred during the reporting period, those PTR transactions will not appear on your next electronic report.
-You must enter any transaction that occurred during the reporting period and was reported on a paper PTR on Part 4b of your next Annual or Termination Report.
+If you filed one or more paper PTRs with the Office of Public Records listing transactions that occurred during the reporting period, those PTR transactions will not automatically appear on your next electronic report.
+You must enter all transactions that occurred during the reporting period and were reported on a paper PTR on Part 4b of the relevant Annual or Termination Report.
 If you file a paper Annual or Termination Report, you must report all transactions that occurred during the reporting period on Part 4b, regardless of whether the transaction was initially reported on a PTR.
-For further instructions regarding PTR requirements, see p.
-27, infra.